MiniBobbo/GameOff2021/README.md

 # Strategy Scene
 Phase 1 - Create a board.
 Fill board with generic locations.
 Display those locations to the screen.
 Phase 2 - Place a generic unit on the board and move it around.
+Phase 3 - Units only get one move.
+End Turn button added.
+After new turn units get their actions back.

 In for these objects, x and y are always the pixel locations and xx and yy are the board locations.